deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 allows us to calculate the expected accuracy over all possible fold combinations.
 This can be calculated using the [hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution).
-See [https://gist.github.com/deaktator/1080eca4c291070d009014f2f2d759ad](https://gist.github.com/deaktator/1080eca4c291070d009014f2f2d759ad) for details on how the following graph was created.
+See [https://gist.github.com/deaktator/1080eca4c291070d009014f2f2d759ad](https://gist.github.com/deaktator/1080eca4c291070d009014f2f2d759ad) for details.
+The expected accuracy results in the following graph where accuracy varies with the fold sizes.

 ![Expected Accuracy]({{ site.url }}/assets/20190222/exp_acc.png)

-This shows that the expected accuracy lies in the interval $$ \left[ 0.48029, 0.50003 \right] $$.
-If simple averaging were used, the estimate would be:
+This graph shows that the expected accuracy lies in the interval $$ \left[ 0.48029, 0.50003 \right] $$; where in the interval depends on the fold sizes.
+If simple averaging were used, the for the cross validation estimate with two folds would be:

 $$
 0.171666 = \frac{103}{600} = \left( 1 - \frac{200}{300} \right) \frac{1}{2} + \frac{1}{100} \frac{1}{2}